-• physicians;

-- scientists; - at least one member who is unaffiliated with any Partners HealthCare System, Inc. (Partners) entity or component of Harvard University (HU) and who is not part of the immediate family of a person who is affiliated with any Partners entity or HU component; - at least one member whose primary concerns are in nonscientific areas, such as lawyers, ethicists, and clergy; and - at least one member who represents the general perspective of research subjects.
+- physicians; - scientists; - at least one member who is unaffiliated with any Partners HealthCare System, Inc. (Partners) entity or component of Harvard University (HU) and who is not part of the immediate family of a person who is affiliated with any Partners entity or HU component; and - at least one member whose primary concerns are in nonscientific areas, such as lawyers, ethicists, and clergy.